-A: When driving down a ramp with an empty forklift, travel in reverse and keep the lift’s forks pointed downward.
+Yes, forklift ramps allow operators to travel both up and down.
+If you’re carrying a load, make sure the forks are pointed uphill as you reverse down the ramp slowly.
+When driving down a ramp with an empty forklift, travel in reverse and keep the lift’s forks pointed downward.

-Q: How long does it take to stop a forklift on a ramp?
+How long does it take to stop a forklift on a ramp?

-A: When traveling on flat ground, a forklift driving 7 mph will need approximately 16 ft. to come to a complete stop.
-Comparatively, on a ramp, it takes additional time for a forklift operator to stop their lift.
+When traveling on flat ground, a forklift driving 7 mph will need approximately 16 ft. to come to a complete stop.
+Comparatively, on a forklift ramp, it takes additional time for a forklift operator to stop their lift.
 As such, forklift operators should give themselves extra stopping time when they drive on an incline or decline.
 Otherwise, if operators do not account for braking distance, they risk driving too fast or traveling too close to bystanders or objects.
 This can lead to forklift accidents, along with serious injuries or fatalities.

 Forklift ramp safety is a top consideration for companies that employ forklift operators.
 By teaching their forklift operators how to safely use a lift on an incline or decline, these businesses can comply with OSHA standards.

 Safety Training for OSHA Forklift Ramp Requirements

 OSHA regulations feature a number of forklift safety requirements, including how to safely drive on a forklift ramp.
 At CertifyMe.net, we do the same, and we provide custom forklift training courses for all types of forklifts.